DanielRodriguez-SS/reqease/README.md

 ## Simple GET Request

-You can use the `get` function to fetch data from a URL over HTTPS:
+You can use the `Get` class to fetch data from a URL over HTTPS:

-### Example 1: Using get Without Headers:
+### Example 1: Using Get Without Headers:

 This example sends a basic GET request without any headers.